gottacatchenall/thesis_proposal/README.md

 Type-II, or Holling Type-III functional responses.
 It currently has methods to implement Gaussian drift, and verious forms of dispersal via Dispersal.jl.
-Also occupancy dynamics for Levins metapopulations [@levins1967], and spatially explicit Hanski metapopulatoins [@hanski2001].
+Also occupancy dynamics for Levins metapopulations [@Levins1969DemGen], and spatially explicit Hanski-Ovaskainen metapopulations [@Hanski2000MetCap; @Ovaskainen2002MetMod].
 This is most of what needs to exist for the preceding chapters.
 In-progress functionality includes selection (which affects growth-rate) on arbitrary environmental variables in progress, as well as traits.

 # Discussion